curzel-it/bit-therapy-cpp/README.md

 # Bit Therapy C++

 ## What is this project?
-This is a C++ porting of my Swift macOS app [BitTherapy](https://apps.apple.com/app/desktop-pets/id1575542220), hopefully it will run on Windows some day!
+This is a C++ porting of my Swift macOS app [BitTherapy](https://apps.apple.com/app/desktop-pets/id1575542220).

-I'm using this project to **learn C++**, so it's gonna take a while.
+It's not feature-complete with the Swift version (and it's not intended to be), but it should run on Windows and Linux.

+Currently only macOS is supported.

 ## ⏳ Status

-Currently only macOS is supported.

 ### ✅ What's working
 * Basic Command line interface